The World of Email Marketing Is Changing...

 Spam traps are email addresses used by ISPs to determine if senders are adding recipients to their mailing lists without permission.
 ISPs use spam traps to help make the internet a safer place by preventing undesirable content from ending up in a recipient’s inbox.

 Hitting a spam trap is harmful to sender domain reputation and puts the domain at risk of being added to an ISP’s third party blacklist.
 ISPs block email traffic from domains and IPs on their blacklist, meaning that even your engaged recipients are at risk of not receiving your emails.
 Due to this risk, it is of utmost importance to make sure you are only sending emails to engaged recipients.

-Spam traps fall into three categorizations: Pristine, Reclaimed, or Typo.
+Spam traps fall into three categorizations: Pristine, Recycled, or Typo.

 Pristine Spam Traps